shadrach16/kingkong/README.md

 3. Serverless Deployment

-    `Serverless Function Creation: Dedicated routes (serverlessRoutes.js) for creating and deploying serverless functions, likely to host external or more complex user logic on the platform.`
+    `Serverless Function Creation: Dedicated routes for creating and deploying serverless functions, likely to host external or more complex user logic on the platform.`

 4. Logging and Monitoring

-    `Centralized Logging Dashboard: A comprehensive LogsPage.jsx for viewing all system, function, and AI execution logs.`
+    `Centralized Logging Dashboard: A comprehensive for viewing all system, function, and AI execution logs.`

     `Advanced Filtering: Capabilities to filter logs by severity level, associated project, specific date, and content search term.`